alejoacosta74/cryptonaut/README.md

 ## Overview

 Cryptonaut is a powerful command-line tool that provides a comprehensive suite of cryptocurrency and blockchain utilities.
-Whether you're working with Bitcoin, Ethereum, or exploring cryptographic operations, Cryptonaut has got you covered.
+Whether you're working with Bitcoin, Ethereum, Cosmos, or exploring cryptographic operations, Cryptonaut has got you covered.

 ## Features